FDPMonitor/fdp-monitor-privacy/index.md

 ## Data controller

-The data controller is prodavam-nemovitost.cz, s.r.o., e-mail: daniel.mikes@icloud.com.
+The data controller is prodavam-nemovitost.cz, s.r.o., e-mail: info@prodavam-nemovitost.cz.
 For the purposes of applicable data protection laws, the data controller determines the purposes and manner in which your data is processed.

 ## Data collection